Application Configuration Packages do not support all kinds of configurations that can be made in IFS Cloud, nor all possible uses.

 Supported Custom Object Types¶

 There are many configurations that can be done in the system.
-Many of them are not supported by Application Configuration Packages.
+Some of them are not supported by Application Configuration Packages.
 The Custom Object types that can be added to a package are the following:

 - Custom Attributes